U.S. Strategic Bitcoin Reserve: Ongoing

 In 2020, Iran implemented regulations that require Iranian bitcoin miners to sell bitcoin to the Central Bank of Iran, so the central bank can use it for imports.
 Shaparak, a subsidiary of the Central Bank of Iran, maintains control over 42 cryptocurrency exchanges.

 As of 2024, Bhutan, through the country's sovereign investment arm, is running a large-scale bitcoin mining operation, utilizing the country's abundant hydroelectric resources.
 This allowed Bhutan to accumulate $750 million in bitcoin holdings, representing 28% of the small country's GDP.

 As of March 2025, El Salvador has over 6102 BTC in its bitcoin reserves (worth $550 million at the time).

 Proposed

 Parliaments of several countries introduced bills to allow their respective central banks to hold a bitcoin reserve, including Argentina, Brazil, Hong Kong, Japan.

 Japan's Government Pension Investment Fund has announced plans to explore diversifying into Bitcoin.

 In December 2024, Russian state-owned news agency RIA Novosti reported on an official proposal to create a Russian strategic bitcoin reserve, after Putin praised bitcoin as an alternative to foreign currency reserves.

 In January 2025, the Czech National Bank announced that it will consider holding as much as 5% of its 140 billion euro ($146 billion) reserves in bitcoin.

 Countries with large bitcoin holdings

 Authorities of several countries have accumulated large bitcoin holdings.
-As of July 2025, the largest known state holders included:
+As of March 2025, according to Al Jazeera, known state holders included: